rieck/docker-wohnungsbot/README.md

 The interface is then available under http://privateip:6080

+If the bot gets stuck, press ESC to restart it.

 ### Advanced use case

 You can build a specific tag of [Wohnungsbot](https://github.com/neopostmodern/wohnungsbot) by using the following syntax.
 The data is generally automatically persisted in a docker volume, but that volume can also be named.